Get the masalas with a signed copy of Flavorwalla here.

-Floyd Cardoz was a celebrated Indian-born American chef, beloved for the warmth and spice he infused into ingredients and the genuine care and compassion he bestowed on his staff and guests alike.
-In his 30-year career, chef Floyd led restaurants in the United States and India, penned two cookbooks, won a national television cooking competition, and contributed his time and talent to countless charitable organizations.
-He passed away from complications of the COVID-19 in March 2020.
+Get to know the incredible spice blends that we developed in collaboration with Floyd Cardoz, a celebrated Indian-born American chef, and his family.
+Chef Floyd was beloved for the warmth and spice he infused into ingredients and the genuine care and compassion he bestowed on his staff and guests alike.
+In his 30-year career, he led restaurants in the United States and India, penned two cookbooks, won a national television cooking competition, and contributed his time and talent to countless charitable organizations.
+He passed away in March 2020.

 Ingredients: Turmeric, black pepper, cumin, cinnamon, ginger, cloves

 - Tasting notes: Earthy • Pungent • Gingery

 - Cooking: Salt Cod Stew with Fingerlings and Fennel, Goan Masala Shrimp Curry

 “When Floyd was 18, he traveled to India’s northernmost state of Kashmir.
 He had never tasted their mix of Kashmiri chili, ginger, and fennel before, but the combination quickly became one of his favorites.
 This aromatic masala gives beans, vegetables, lamb, chicken, and stewed potatoes new life.
 Cook with yogurt to meld the flavors together.” -Barkha Cardoz

 Ingredients: Kashmiri chili, coriander, ginger, fennel, cinnamon, turmeric, cinnamon leaf, black cardamom, yellow cardamom, mace, cloves